Intel-bigdata/SSM/docs/ssm-deployment-guide.md

 Open `servers` file under ${SMART_HOME}/conf, put each server's hostname or IP address line by line.
 Lines start with '#' are treated as comments.

-The active SSM server is the first node in the `servers` file under ${SMART_HOME}/conf.
-After failover, please use the following command to find new active SSM servers
+The active Smart Server is the first node in the `servers` file under ${SMART_HOME}/conf.
+After failover, please use the following command to find new active Smart Server.
      `hadoop fs -cat /system/ssm.id `

-Please note, the configuration should be the same on all server hosts.
+Please note, the configuration should be same on all server hosts.

-   Optionally, JVM parameters may need to be adjusted according to resource available (such as physical memory) to achieve better performance.
+   Optionally, JVM parameters may need to be adjusted according to available resource (such as physical memory) to achieve better performance.
 JVM parameters can be configured in file ${SMART_HOME}/conf/smart-env.sh.
-   Take maximum heap size setting for example.
+   Take maximum heap size configuration for example.
 By adding the following line to the file:
    `export SSM_SERVER_JAVA_OPT="-XX:MaxHeapSize=10g"`,
-   the Smart Servers' maximum heap size can be changed to 10GB.
+   the maximum heap size for each Smart Server can be changed to 10GB.
    Also, the following line can be used instead:
    `export SSM_JAVA_OPT="-XX:MaxHeapSize=10g"`,
    which changes the maximum heap size for all SSM services, including Smart Server and Smart Agent.